-With lots of new and funky recipes showing up on the internet every day, it’s nice to return to some “oldies but goodies” sometimes.
-Don’t get me wrong I love all the creativity found out here in cyberspace.
-But it might be a little “over the top” when you find a recipe for double chocolate mocha, caramel brownies loaded with chocolate chips, drizzled with white chocolate, more caramel and topped with chocolate ice cream.
-Okay, that may be a little sarcastic.
-But you get my point.
-Sometimes simple is what I’m really in the mood for.
+With lots of new and funky recipes showing up on the internet every day, it's nice to return to some "oldies but goodies" sometimes.
+Don't get me wrong I love all the creativity found out here in cyberspace.
+But sometimes simple is what I'm really in the mood for.
 Like this classic snickerdoodle cookie recipe.